-C. Individualized Career Plan and Services
+C. Individualized Career Plan and Training Services

 The young adult service provider is required to provide or make available to participants all fourteen of the WIOA elements.
 "Make available" does not mean that every young adult participant must receive all program elements; it means that they have access to these services if they require them to meet their goals.
 Individualized and comprehensive assessments and services will determine each participant's needs and preferences for their success.
-Career plans must address the needs identified through the comprehensive assessment, in a manner that is appropriate to the individual developmental needs of each young adult, and follows clear timeliness in which to be completed.
+Career plans must address the needs identified through the comprehensive assessment, in a manner that is appropriate to the individual developmental needs of each young adult and follows clear timeliness in which to be completed.

-a.
-Describe how individualized employment plans, which are developed and adjusted throughout the duration of services, will incorporate elements of employment services including:
+- a.
+Describe how individualized employment plans, which are developed and adjusted throughout the duration of services, will incorporate elements of employment services including: - Comprehensive assessment of employment history, interests, skills abilities and experience; - Results of career exploration, counseling, planning and goal-setting; - Job readiness and identified foundational skills development; - Job search skills training, including resume development and interview preparation; - Basic skills remediation and tutoring;

-- Comprehensive assessment of employment history, interests, skills abilities and experience; - Results of career exploration, counseling, planning and goal-setting; - Job readiness and identified foundational skills development; - Job search skills training, including resume development and interview preparation; - Basic skills remediation and tutoring; - Work-based learning to help gain skills relevant to their career interests, including paid and unpaid work experience, pre-apprenticeship, and on-the-job training; and - Placement in employment that is a step into their identified career pathway. - b.
+- Work-based learning to help gain skills relevant to their career interests, including paid and unpaid work experience, pre-apprenticeship, and on-the-job training; - Placement in employment that is a step into their identified career pathway. - b.
+Describe how young adults may be referred to the services currently available within the community, if needed, to meet the required access to all fourteen elements.
+To ensure full access is successfully provided, respondents should describe their success at maintaining relationships with community organizations that serve disadvantaged young adults and a plan to develop new relationships. - c.
+Respondents should demonstrate how the need of individualized support services will be identified, provided and incorporated into each young adult's career plan. - d.
 All young adults enrolled will need individualized, and sometimes extensive, tutoring, study skills training, instruction and evidence-based recovery strategies that will lead to the completion of a secondary school diploma or its recognized equivalent.
-Proposals must show how participants will be given the skills needed to be successful in their journey of lifelong learning. - c.
+Proposals must show how participants will be given the skills needed to be successful in their journey of lifelong learning. - e.
 Occupational skills training shall include priority consideration for training programs that lead to recognized credentials that are aligned with in-demand industry sectors or occupations in the local area.
-Describe how and what credentials will be offered to participants (those not on the local Eligible Training Provider List), supporting their diverse and individualized needs and interests. - d.
-Describe how young adults may be referred to the services currently available within the community, if needed, to meet the required access to all fourteen elements.
-To ensure full access is successfully provided, respondents should show what current relationships with community organizations already exist and how new ones will be developed. - e.
-Respondents should demonstrate how the need of individualized support services will be identified, provided and incorporated into each young adult's career plan.
+Describe how alternative training (those not on the local Eligible Training Provider List) will be sought out to support their individualized training needs and career interests.